sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2018-05-13-singleton-pattern-using-double-checked-locking.md

 }
 ```

-`@Service` beans are singleton-scoped by default, test-friendly, and easier to evolve than static/global singleton holders.

-## Common Pitfalls

-1. Missing `volatile` in double-checked locking implementation.
-2. Hiding expensive I/O in singleton constructor (slow startup surprises).
-3. Using static singleton in code that should be dependency-injected.
-4. Assuming one singleton instance across isolated classloaders.

-In plugin/container environments, each classloader can have its own singleton copy.

-## Testing Guidance

-- avoid global mutable singleton state where possible
-- if singleton keeps cache/config, expose explicit reset hooks for tests only
-- prefer constructor injection and DI singletons for easier mocking

-This reduces hidden coupling across test cases.

-## Debug steps:

-- confirm the instance field is `volatile`
-- stress-test concurrent access so initialization races actually occur in tests
-- prefer holder idiom or enum singleton if the double-checked variant adds unnecessary complexity
-- inspect whether a DI container would solve the real problem more cleanly

-## Java 8/11/17/21/25 Notes

-- Java 8+: double-checked locking is safe with `volatile`.
-- JDK 11 / Java 17: same guidance, widely used in enterprise LTS environments.
-- Java 21+: same guidance, no behavioral change.
-- Java 25: no expected API or memory-model change for this pattern.

-## Key Takeaways

-- `volatile` is mandatory in double-checked locking.
-- Prefer enum singleton for simplicity and serialization safety.
-- Use lazy singleton only when initialization cost justifies it.
-- In modern services, DI-managed singleton scope is usually the best default.

----

-## Practical Checkpoint

-A short but valuable final check for double-checked locking singleton pattern in java is to write down the one misuse pattern most likely to appear during maintenance.
-That small note makes the article more useful when someone revisits it months later under pressure.
+That design is easier to test, easier to replace, and easier to evolve than hiding everything behind `Singleton.getInstance()`.

+## The Real Production Tradeoff

+Double-checked locking optimizes access overhead after initialization.
+What it does not optimize is design quality.

+The real questions are:

+- should this state be global at all?
+- who owns lifecycle and reset behavior?
+- how will tests isolate state?
+- does classloader scope matter in this environment?

+If those questions are ignored, the code may be thread-safe and still be difficult to maintain.

+## Common Mistakes

+### Forgetting `volatile`

+This is the classic bug.
+It invalidates the pattern.

+### Hiding Heavy Side Effects in the Constructor

+A singleton constructor that performs network I/O, reads big files, or acquires locks turns initialization into an operational surprise.

+If startup cost matters, surface it explicitly.

+### Using a Singleton Where Dependency Injection Should Be Used

+Static global access feels convenient at first.
+Later it becomes test coupling, hidden configuration, and awkward replacement logic.

+### Assuming One Singleton Means One Instance Everywhere

+In plugin systems, application servers, or other multi-classloader environments, you can end up with one singleton per classloader.

+That may be correct or disastrous depending on the design.

+## Testing and Maintenance Advice

+If your singleton carries mutable state, tests will feel the pain first.

+Practical rules:

+- avoid mutable singleton state when possible
+- keep initialization deterministic
+- prefer DI-managed scope for business services
+- expose reset hooks only when test isolation truly requires them

+The best testing story is often not "better singleton tests."
+It is "less singleton design."

+## Decision Rule

+Use double-checked locking when:

+- laziness matters
+- access is frequent enough that you care about post-init overhead
+- you understand the memory-model requirements
+- simpler alternatives would make the design worse, not better

+Otherwise, prefer one of the simpler options.

+## Final Takeaways

+- Double-checked locking is valid in Java only with `volatile`.
+- The pattern solves lazy initialization, not general lifecycle design.
+- The holder idiom or enum singleton is often simpler.
+- In service applications, DI-managed singletons are usually the healthiest default.

+If a team reaches for double-checked locking by reflex, that is usually a design smell.
+If a team reaches for it after ruling out simpler options, it can be a good tool.